1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 The Fuerteventura trail GR 131 is also known as Camino Natural.
 It is a long-distance trail that runs from north to south across the island of Fuerteventura.
 It is about 170 kilometres long and passes through some of the most impressive landscapes of the island.

-In addition to the Fuerteventura trail GR 131 has some nature reserves such as the natural park of Corralejo and the nature reserve of the Corralejo Dunes.
+In addition to the Fuerteventura trail GR 131, the island also has some nature reserves such as the natural park of Corralejo and the nature reserve of the Corralejo Dunes.
 These protected areas are home to a great variety of endemic flora and fauna.

-Fuerteventura is a paradise for water sports enthusiasts.
+Fuerteventura is a paradise for water sports enthusiasts too.
 The island is famous for its warm climate and constant winds, making it an ideal place for windsurfing and kitesurfing.

 The Fuerteventura trail GR 131 also has a part of its route on the Lobos island.
 Located off the north coast, the Isla de Lobos is a small natural paradise with a wide variety of flora and fauna.
 An ideal place for hiking and for enjoying the beaches and the sea.